binomnpx/zelda1-disassembly/README.md

 - Choose weapon at beginning of game.
 Your color changes: sword = red, rod = bluish white, bow = green.
 - You receive "starting equipment" depending on your weapon choice.
-- Your weapon appears in "A" slot where the sword normally appears.
+- Your weapon appears in the "A" slot where the sword normally appears.
 - Press SELECT to make a book appear in the "B" slot.
 Pressing SELECT will rotate to the next book.
 If the last book is selected and you press SELECT again, your "B" item will appear again in the "B" slot.
 You can then press SELECT again to select a book.
 - If you did not choose the sword at the beginning, a sword will be found in place of the weapon you chose where it would normally appear in the base game (not fully finished).
 The sword also appears in your inventory and can be selected and used with the B button (finished).

 Books
 - Each book works differently for each weapon, using the book expends rupees.
 	- If you chose the sword, pressing B activates the book's effects until you leave the screen.
+You also flash for a second and a "magical" sound plays on activation.
 	- If you chose the rod, having the book selected in the "B" slot will produce the effect when you attack with the rod by pressing A.
 	- If you chose the bow, pressing B shoots an arrow with the effect applied to it.

 Book Effects
 - The red book leaves a flame when you hit enemies.
-- The blue book stuns enemies when you hit them.
+- The blue book stuns ("freezes") enemies when you hit them.
 - The green book either shoots sword beams (sword) or pierces through enemies (rod/bow) just like how arrows will pierce through Pol's Voice in the base game.

-TO DO
+To Do
 -----

 The following features remain or need tweaking:

-- Books are found in place of the white sword and the magical sword from the base game.
+- Books are found in place of the white (2nd) and magical (3rd) swords from the base game.
 - Allow certain enemies to be hit by the rod and bow (some enemies are normally immune).
 - Adjust damage values.
 I have already messed with these but I need to change them.
 	- Rod and bow remain at base damage.
 The sword becomes more powerful depending on which book is active.
 Otherwise, damage is equal to the beginning sword.